sobjornstad/AnkiLPCG/README.md

 - '/Applications/Anki.app/Contents/MacOS/Anki' on Mac OS X
 - 'anki' (on the system path) on Linux

-If it isn't, you'll receive a warning on starting LPCG telling you to define a custom Anki location.
+If it isn't, you'll receive a warning when you start LPCG telling you to define a custom Anki location.
 You don't *have* to do this, but if you don't you'll have to manually import a temporary file in an awkward location every time you generate cards.
 Here's how to fix it:

 1. Find a shortcut to Anki, open up the Properties for it, and determine the